deouday1998/Clustering-crops-using-irrigation/README.md

-# Clustering-crops-using-irrigation
+# Smart-Agriculture
-In this i have clustered the crops in 7 groups using k-means clustering
+In this the Goal is to predict the best crop suitable for that particular soil and climate.